Cisco-Service-Layer/service-layer-objmodel/README.md

 grpc/go/src/tutorial/tutorial
 ```

-A makefile exists in the tutorial directory and could be invoked to re-build the tutorial if invoked within the docker container created by the service layer top makefile.
+A makefile exists in the tutorial directory and could be invoked to re-build the tutorial.
 To build:

 ```
 # cd (top level)
-# make (creates/launches container)
+# make tutorial (creates/launches container)
-root@b08eb2f2cd15:/slapi# cd grpc/go/src/tutorial
-root@b08eb2f2cd15:/slapi# make
 ```

 ## Python UT regresion suite